 “Grandma!
 What are you doing?”
 Phil hissed.

 “Answering the door.”

-Phil smacked his face with his hands.
-“Grandma, what if its someone bad?
+Phil smacked his head with his hands.
+“Grandma, what if it’s someone bad?
 You are not who you used to be.”

-I couldn’t help but be shock at the naivety of Phil’s grandmother.
-Even I had common sense to be weary of the unknown guest that was knocking on the door in the middle of the forest.
+I couldn’t help but be shocked at the naivety of Phil’s grandmother.
+Even I had the common sense to be wary of the unknown guest that was knocking on the door in the middle of the forest.